btmorr/scala-boost/tutorial/session1.md

 Background: I am a professional Scala developer, and have also worked in C, C++, and Python.
 I decided to work with Scala because of the types of problems it is being used to solve in industry, and because it has some language features that I like, such as a relatively robust type system and better support for functional programming (I'm not an FP fanatic, it's just a preference).
 When I started learning Scala, I found the written materials extremely focused on syntax rather than how to use Scala to solve a problem.

-In my experience, syntax is something you can look up, and learning to design the solution at a higher level is much more important.
+In my experience, [syntax is something you can look up](http://docs.scala-lang.org/cheatsheets/), and learning to design the solution at a higher level is much more important.
 Many tutorials though, focus on getting practice with syntax.
 There is a reason for this, though I think we can improve it.
 In an interpreted language like Python, you can write a program with many kinds of bugs in it, and the program will execute right up until it tries to run the buggy line.
 In a compiled language like C or Scala, if there's something wrong with your syntax the program won't compile and won't even run the first statement, so getting the syntax wrong has a higher penalty up front.
 This is frustrating at first, but once you get a bit more familiar with it, it actually helps you figure out the correct solution to the problem sometimes!
 Having a primer on syntax is valuable, but too many tutorials are 90% syntax.
 If we don't do something more interesting than saving a string to a variable and finding the length of it, we get bored and stop learning.

 The goal of this tutorial is to get the reader as quickly as possible to actually solve an interesting problem, and have a complete app that they can deploy and show off that they have actually used some of the tools that are gaining a lot of attention in industry right now.

 This tutorial assumes that you have at least basic experience programming in some language.
 Pretty much any one will do: Python, C, Java, R, Ruby, etc. It will touch on some advanced topics, including distributed systems, but does not require previous knowledge or experience with those topics.
-Working through the tutorial should take between _ and _ hours of work (estimate, based on the wonderful folks who have helped test and refine it, and learned Scala in the process).
+Working through the tutorial should take between _?_ and _?_ hours of work (estimate, based on the wonderful folks who have helped test and refine it, and learned Scala in the process).

+The next few sections are background on the different types of compoenents you'll add or build.
+If you want to get right to doing things, skip down to [Time to actually do something!](#time-to-actually-do-something!).

 ## Data Source